paganotoni/tomus/README.md

 ### Use Logger

-If you want to register something in another part of your project, you can use the tomus Wrapper logger:
+If you want to log something in another part of your project, you can use the tomus Wrapper Logger property. tomus.Wrapper should be initialized before using the Logger.

 ```go
 import (